-Dubsado is a CRM (short for customer relationship management) tool that allows me to create and send invoices, contracts, forms, questionnaires, and more.
+Honeybook is a CRM (short for customer relationship management) tool that allows me to create and send invoices, contracts, forms, questionnaires, and more.
 Everything is all in one tidy place, making it easy for me to manage the admin work behind each project.

 It’s said that most entrepreneurs spend 80% of their time on admin tasks and only 20% doing the work they love most.
-Using a tool like Dubsado will help you cut down on the admin time because you can use templates and automated workflows to guide client leads through your process.
+Using a tool like Honeybook will help you cut down on the admin time because you can use templates and automated workflows to guide client leads through your process.

-What I like about Dubsado:
+What I like about Honeybook:

 - They have one of the best customer service teams on the planet!
 Seriously, I’ve never been afraid to ask them a question and they always get back to me right away.